 A friction device provides adjustable resistance to the steering mechanism, and can be set according to operator preference.
-An adjusting screw or bolt is located on the swivel bracket.
+An adjusting screw or bolt is located on the clamp bracket, on the right (starboard) side of the through tube end.

 To increase resistance, turn the adjuster clockwise.